Euthanasia

 From a legal-ethical perspective, it is principally being argued that in a liberal legal order a prohibition such as that of euthanasia can only be demanded if reasons can be given that are ideologically neutral and are thus, in general, comprehensible for everyone.

-In their argumentation as regards the content, which also opposes the argument of a general elusiveness of human life, supporters of the second approach refer to the capacity of humans to determine their own actions.
+In their substantive argumentation, which also opposes the argument of a general elusiveness of human life, supporters of the second approach refer to the capacity of humans to determine their own actions.
 The grounds of human dignity lie in this ability of self-determination.
 The obligation to protect this dignity is tied to this ability.
 Against this background, they argue, there is also an obligation to protect human life from life-threatening acts by third parties, as life is the prerequisite for human self-determination.
 However, a self-determined ending of one's own life, whether active or passive, cannot be unconditionally prohibited in the name of human dignity.
 This also applies to all types of voluntary euthanasia.
-However, the decision must have been carefully taken while in a clear state of mind and with an acute awareness of all circumstances; moreover, the way in which one's own life is ended may not imply any danger for third parties.
+However, the decision must have been taken carefully while in a clear state of mind and with an acute awareness of all circumstances; moreover, the way in which one's own life is ended may not imply any danger for third parties.
 Neither, therefore, is euthanasia overall nor are its various types and the desire for euthanasia to be prohibited per se.
 Rather, its permissibility should be assessed with regard to the extent to which the criteria mentioned are or can be fulfilled.

 Irrespective of the varying limits of self-determination, the respect for self-determination is a core aspect in the entire euthanasia debate.
 In order to protect one's right of self-determination one can make a living will.